Python command line application for detecting genomic island insertions in clades of microbes.

 If you install via pip, then you should have an executable script in your path called xenoGI.

 You run the code from within the working directory.
 To run the example, you would cd into the example/ directory.
-You will need to ensure that the params.py parameters file contains the correct path to the directory with the blastp and makeblastdb executables in it.
+You will need to ensure that the params.py parameters file contains the correct path to the directory with the blastp and makeblastdb executables in it, as well as the MUSCLE and FastTree executables.
 Then, the various steps of xenoGI can be run all at once like this:

 xenoGI params.py runAll